 Even without pre-boiled pasta on hand, you can still cook pasta more quickly with a fast-boiling kettle.
 Using it to boil the water and then pouring that water into the cooking pot saves you plenty of heating time.

-How to Store, Freeze, and Reheat Cauliflower Pasta
+How to Store, Freeze, and Reheat the Leftover

 To store this dish, portion it into containers, seal the containers tightly, and place them in the fridge.
 If your containers don’t have air-tight lids, a little cling wrap over the top can help keep the food fresh.